koenderks/jfa/cran-comments.md

-# jfa version 0.7.1
+# jfa version 0.7.2

-This is a submission for version 0.7.1.
+This is a submission for version 0.7.2.
 In this version I have:

-* Fixed a bug and a resolved a CRAN note.
-* Implemented new functionality in existing functions.
+* Done nothing yet.

 ## Test environments